dfinity/ICRC/ICRCs/ICRC-37/ICRC-37.md

 1. the `tx.op` field MUST be `"37revoke"`
 2. it MUST contain a field `tx.tid: Nat`
 3. it MUST contain a field `tx.from: Account`
-4. it MUST contain a field `tx.spender: Account`
+4. it MAY contain a field `tx.spender: Account`

 #### icrc37_revoke_collection_approvals Block Schema